 Verdict: Don’t retake

 Reason: Thomas has a strong MCAT score that is above the national average of medical school matriculants.
 Most mid-tier schools have a median MCAT of 512-518.
 Although he is below average compared to the top tier schools, he is competitive at some schools.
-His essay writing and interview skills will be particularly important.
+His essay writing and interview skills will be particularly important for a chance at his ‘reach’ school applications.

 Example 6: Edgar